rjmarzec/rjmarzec.github.io.old/projects/_posts/2021-02-13-Roshambomoku.md

 ![Roshambomoku's App Icon](/images/projects/Roshambomoku/app_icon.png)

 Next, the app's feature graphic.
 In all honesty, I'm not sure where this one shows up.
 It might just be when you're looking up apps in a very specific context through the play store app, but again I'm not sure.
 That makes me sad since I think it turned out super cool, incorporating a bunch of different graphics while having a nice color scheme alongside it as well.
+At least I got to use it for the thumbnail of gameplay video above?
+That's gotta count for something.

 ![Roshambomoku's Feature Graphic](/images/projects/Roshambomoku/feature_graphic.png)